timm/timmnix/README.md

 ### Step1: Fire up a Virtual Machine

 + Got to https://vcl.ncsu.edu, make a new reservation.
-+ Select _\_timmnix_ as the image and after that, if offered a list of iamges, select the latest one.
++ Select _\_timmnix_ as the image and after that, if offered a list of images, select the latest one.
 + Login using ssh UnityID@ipaddress where `ipaddress` goes from the VCL login screens.
 + Change directories to your permanent ncstate space.